The Inner Workings of My Breakdown (a Dream)

 With a bright red lipstick smile, she turns and says to me –

-To write about the inner workings of a breakdown.
+To write about the inner workings of your breakdown.

 Befuddled in a dream, I shake my head and Anna Grace reassures me –